Phil Foden leaves England camp to return home for birth of third child

 Phil Foden has left England’s Euro 2024 camp to return home for the birth of his third child, the PA news agency understands.

-It is hoped the Manchester City midfielder will be back in time for Sunday’s last-16 clash in Gelsenkirchen.
+It is hoped the Manchester City midfielder will be back in time for Sunday’s last-16 clash with Slovakia in Gelsenkirchen.

 Foden has started all three of England’s Group C matches in Germany as Gareth Southgate’s side advanced by finishing top of the pool.